 In "Applebuck Season", sleep deprivation turns Applejack into a silly pony.
 Her G1 incarnation was an earth pony forerunner of Derpy (but with apples instead of muffins).
 A tie-in record was made during G1's run in the UK, one of the songs being the now-memetic "Who's A Silly Pony".

-He also shares more than a passing resemblance to Tirek who was also killed by exploding.
+He also shares more than a passing resemblance to the original Tirek who was also killed by exploding.

 The Crystal Ponies themselves, in their crystal forms, resemble a G1 line with the same appearance called the Sparkle Ponies.

 Speaking of Sparkle Ponies, Applejack resembles one when she was covered in glitter in "Apple Family Reunion".

 Babs Seed blows her hair out of her eyes like G3's Toola-Roola (incidentally one of only two of G3's Core 7 to not appear in G4 at all; Starsong is the other).

 In Sleepless in Ponyville, Rainbow Dash saves Scootaloo from death by waterfall, like in The Runaway Rainbow.

 In "Family Appreciation Day", a rainbow resembling the one from the franchise's original logo appears above the apple tree.
 Also, a rainbow flies around the apples, like the Rainbow of Light.